-A new Charitable Scheme was drawn up in 2002 which involved local people as ‘Management Trustees’, leaving the Isle of Wight Council as ‘Custodian Trustee’; however, in 2010 the Council withdrew altogether from both custodianship and involvement in the management of the estate.
+A new Charitable Scheme was drawn up in 2002 which involved local people as ‘Management Trustees’, leaving the Isle of Wight Council as ‘Custodian Trustee’ In 2010 the Council withdrew from custodianship and involvement in the management of the estate.
 From that time until 31 October 2012 the Management Trustees were in sole charge of the House and Park; with the help of volunteers and professionals they worked hard to preserve and maintain the fabric of the House and to ensure that the Park was cared for.
-However, it became clear as time went on that the ‘2002 Scheme’ was not fit for purpose, and on 1 November 2012 a new Charitable Scheme replaced it and Northwood House Charitable Trust Company Ltd. was created as sole Trustee.

 It became clear as time went on that the ‘2002 Scheme’ was not fit for purpose, and on 1 November 2012 a new Charitable Scheme replaced it and Northwood House Charitable Trust Company Ltd. was created as sole Trustee with a new scheme reflecting the Ward family’s original gift

 As the sole Trustee Northwood House Charitable Trust Company Ltd